Raedin24/School/L400/DCIT 423/Module 15 - IP Static Routing.md

 ```

 `The IPv6 subnet mask and the IPv6 prefix-length determine how many bits must match b/n the destination IP and the route in the routing table`

+# 15.4 Configure Floating Static Routes
+## 15.4.1 Floating Static Routes
+A **floating static route** is used to provide a backup path to a primary static or d